Potential side effects of LASIK Laser Eye Surgery

-A very normal side effect of LASIK surgery is experiencing light sensitivity—particularly in the few hours following treatment.
+LASIK surgery’s very normal side effect is experiencing light sensitivity—particularly in the few hours following treatment.
 It generally disappears within 12-24 hours, however as everyone’s eyes recover at different rates, sometimes light sensitivity can last a couple of weeks.

-For many patients it is considered only a minor side effect, and is not found to be a hindrance on going about day to day life.
-If appropriate, you may be recommended to wear sunglasses on the day—and subsequent days—of the surgery.
+For many patients, it is considered only a minor side effect, and is not found to hinder going about day to day life.
+However, if appropriate, you may be recommended to wear sunglasses on the day—and subsequent days—of the surgery.

 Halos and Starbursts

-Halos and starbursts are names which describe two different abnormalities in your vision which occur when looking at bright lights.
+Halos and starbursts are names that describe two different abnormalities in your vision that occur when looking at bright lights.
 The term ‘Halos’ describes the rings which appear around light sources, while ‘starbursts’ is the name given to the glare around them.

-For some people this happens as a result of the surface of the cornea being re-shaped during surgery.
-It’s all part of their natural healing process, and can be expected to last a couple of days, or several weeks in some cases.
+For some people, this happens due to the surface of the cornea being re-shaped during surgery.
+It’s all part of their natural healing process, and can be expected to last a couple of days or several weeks in some cases.

-The majority of people have dry eyes post LASIK surgery, and are supplied with lubricating eye drops to manage them as the problem gradually disappears.
+Most people have dry eyes post LASIK surgery and are supplied with lubricating eye drops to manage them as the problem gradually disappears.

 For the patients who have an increased risk of persistent dry eyes, this would be made known in your initial consultation and the steps you can take to minimise their effects discussed with you in further detail.

-If you would like to book a consultation at London Vision Clinic, or find out more about potential side effects of LASIK, leave us a comment or give us a call us on 020 7224 1005.
+If you would like to book a consultation at London Vision Clinic, or find out more about potential side effects of LASIK or give us a call us on 020 7224 1005.